shahincsejnu/kubernetes-stuffs/README.md

 - again do `docker ps` to see the all docker containers that are running on minikube container
 - now you can enter any specific container by doing exec and see the things.
 - `kubectl describe pods <pod_name>` for seeing the specific pod information
+- `watch -n 1 kubectl get pods` to see the pods with updating every other second

 ### Deleting an application/deployment with kubectl